gabrielelana/vim-markdown/README.md

   * `<C-D>` and `<C-T>` in insert mode should properly indent/unindent list items and quote lines
 * syntax
   * auto links
-    * http://example.com) the closed parentesis should not be highlighted
+    * http://example.com) the closed parenthesis should not be highlighted
     * http://example.com/(foo) should all be highlighted
-  * preformatted blocks
+  * pre formatted blocks
   * links with references
   * images with references
   * todo lists (GFM)
   * tables (GFM)
-* realtime autoformatting tables if Tabular plugin is installed
+* real-time auto-formatting tables if Tabular plugin is installed
-* emoticons (GFM)
+* emoji (GFM)
   * start completion when hitting `:` in insert mode only if preceded by empty spaces or is the beginning of the line
   * remove duplication between syntax keywords and dictionary completion
-  * more iabbr
+  * more `iabbr`
 * todo lists (GFM)
   * when on over todo item `<Leader><Space>` will check/uncheck it
 * lists